Reading at Horizon

 - Word count top ten - the weekly top ten readers are shared across the school to acknowledge those that are reading and motivate those that could do more

-Our Reading Sequence
+Our Reading Continuum

 It is important that children activate their prior knowledge about a text they are about to study.
 This may be something to do with the historical context of the story, the place that it is set in, other books by the author and many other things.
 Teachers plan core text hook lessons to ensure that the children have opportunities to activate their prior learning.